-Resident must meet the following requirements to graduate from NCHC community pharmacy residency program.
+Resident must meet the following requirements to graduate from North Country HealthCare community pharmacy residency program.

 The residency program is offered in Flagstaff where the resident will be trained.
 There will be opportunities to travel to NCHC satellite clinics.
 To meet the community’s needs, the resident is required to have longitudinal rotations in the areas of:

-In collaboration with Flagstaff Medical Center and the hospital discharge committee, the resident will also experience transition of patient care from hospital to community setting.
-Resident will also be exposed to pharmacy management and financial aspects of pharmacy operation, financial justification for new pharmacy services, learn to develop a collaborative practice, participate in Patient Centered Medical Home (PCMH) and develop patient care in a FQHC community healthcare clinic.
+The resident will also be exposed to pharmacy management and financial aspects of pharmacy operation, financial justification for new pharmacy services, learn to develop a collaborative practice, participate in Patient Centered Medical Home (PCMH) and develop patient care in a FQHC community healthcare clinic.

 Resident will be required to complete residency project under RPD and preceptor guidance.
 This project may be a research project, continuous quality improvement project or medication usage evaluation.
 Resident may choose any project, in conjunction with residency director and preceptors, that entails the following criteria: